QiuYukang/5G-LENA/doc/source/nr-module.rst

 In light gray, we represent the NR components.
-On one side, we have a remote host (depicted as a single node in the figure, for simplicity, but there can be multiple nodes) that connects to an SGW/PGW, through a link.
+On one side, we have a remote host (depicted as a single node in the figure, for simplicity, but there can be multiple nodes) that connects to an SGW/PGW (Service Gateway and Packet Gateway), through a link.
 Such a connection can be of any technology that is currently available in ns-3.
 It is currently implemented through a single link, but it can be replaced by an entire subnetwork with many nodes and routing rules.
 Inside the SGW/PGW, the ``EpcSgwPgwApp`` encapsulates